One-man band: Live instruments

-The earliest known records of multiple musical instruments being played at the same time date from the 13th century, and were the pipe and tabor.
+drum and rattle drum were played at the same time in the court band of the Tang dynasty.
+Early known records of multiple musical instruments being played at the same time in Europe date from the 13th century, and were the pipe and tabor.
 The pipe was a simple three-holed flute that could be played with one hand; the tabor is more commonly known today as a snare drum.
 This type of playing can still be heard in parts of rural France, in England and Spain.
 An Elizabethan-era woodcut shows a clown playing the pipe and tabor.
 An 1820s watercolour painting shows a one-man band with a rhythm-making stick, panpipes around his neck and a bass drum and tambourine beside him.
 Henry Mayhew's history of London street life in the 1840s and 1850s described a blind street performer who played bells, the violin and accordions.

 Guitarist Jim Garner played guitar with his hands and triangle with his feet, and Will Blankenship of the Blankenship family of North Carolina played harmonica, autoharp and triangle in shows during the 1930s.
 In the 1940s, entertainer and clown Benny Dougal used a crude "stump fiddle" (a single string stretched on a stick) with a footpedal-operated pair of cymbals.
 Blues singers such as "Daddy Stovepipe" (Johnny Watson) would sing, play guitar, and stomp their feet for rhythm, or used a foot pedal to play bass drum or cymbal.

 One of the earliest modern exponents of multiple instruments was Jesse Fuller.
 Fuller developed a foot-operated bass instrument which he called the "footdella", which had six bass strings which were struck by hammers.
 In "one-man-band" shows, Fuller would use his "footdella", a footpedal-operated "sock" (hi-hat cymbal), a homemade neck harness (for a harmonica, kazoo and microphone), and a 12-string guitar.
 Fate Norris, of the Skillet Lickers, a hillbilly string band of the 1920s and early 1930s developed a geared mechanical contraption with footpedals that enabled him to play guitar, bells, bass fiddle, fiddle, autoharp and mouth harp.

 Joe Barrick, who was born in Oklahoma in 1922, wanted a way of accompanying himself on fiddle, so he built a contraption with a guitar neck on a board with footpedals to operate the notes.
 Subsequent versions of this "piatar" also had bass guitar and banjo necks and a snare drum which are played by foot-operated hammers.
 To change notes on the guitar-family instruments, a foot treadle operates a mechanical fretting device.
 Two notable one-man blues bands active in Memphis in the 1950s were Doctor Ross and Joe Hill Louis, playing guitar, harmonica and bass drum/high-hat.